Skip to main content

 New graduate faculty are required to attend the first session and five of the eight monthly sessions to obtain full graduate faculty status.

-• All sessions are offered in-person and faculty are required to attend in person unless they are fully remote.
-Hybrid sessions provide on online option for fully remote faculty.
+• All sessions are offered in a hybrid format.
+Faculty are required to attend in person unless they are fully remote.
+The hybrid option is provided for fully remote faculty only.

 • All sessions will be facilitated by the School of Graduate Studies unless specified.